A journey of 1000 miles…

 EXECS|TOTAL_CURSOR_DUR_SEC|TOTAL_EXEC_MEM_MB|PLAN_MEM_MB|STMT_STRING | -----|--------------------|-----------------|-----------|------------------------------------------------------------------------------------------------------------------------------------------------------| 1| 9080.22| 811.10| 4.48|SELECT /* user_sys_privs blunt user list */ user_name, grantee_type, privilege FROM effective_privileges WHERE user_name IN ( 'DEVDUD| ----- 1| 3.98| 1.26| 0.03|SELECT user_name, grantee_type, privilege FROM "SYS"."_SYS_SS2_TMP_TABLE_0_RESULT_4_BA87DD2EBFEAAC44A33DBDE252A1BF77_2| 1| 14.07| 2.60| 0.03|SELECT user_name, grantee_type, privilege FROM "SYS"."_SYS_SS2_TMP_TABLE_0_RES_2_EEA3FA5F1AB5D84B964C200608D349CF_2" "| 1018| 5660.31| 21453.52| 0.16|/* procedure: "DEVDUDE"."EFF_PRIV" variable: _SYS_SS2_RETURN_VAR_ line: 8 col: 5 (at pos 192) */ SELECT user_name, grantee_type, privilege| 1| 1.80| 3.21| 0.02|SELECT "USER_NAME" FROM "SYS"."_SYS_SS2_TMP_TABLE_0_UNS_2_EEA3FA5F1AB5D84B964C200608D349CF_2" | 1| 1.71| 0.07| 0.03|/* procedure: "DEVDUDE"."(DO statement)" variable: UNS line: 2 col: 6 (at pos 54) */ SELECT user_name FROM users | 1| 0.00| 5.19| 0.02|DO BEGIN /* user_sys_privs map_merge function */ uns = SELECT user_name FROM users; res = MAP_MERGE (:uns, eff_priv(:uns.user_name)); | ----- 1018| 6340.59| 1563.29| 0.17|/* procedure: "DEVDUDE"."(DO statement)" variable: RESULT line: 20 col: 11 (at pos 651), procedure: "DEVDUDE"."(DO statement)" variable: T_R line: 12 | 1| 0.16| 7.71| 0.18|/* procedure: "DEVDUDE"."(DO statement)" variable: RESULT line: 6 col: 7 (at pos 161) */ SELECT user_name, grantee_type, privilege| 1| 7551.59| 7.71| 0.03|/* procedure: "DEVDUDE"."(DO statement)" variable: C_USERS line: 11 col: 21 (at pos 350) */ (SELECT user_name FROM users) | 1| 0.00| 5.29| 0.03|DO BEGIN /* user_sys_privs cursor loop */ DECLARE cursor c_users for (SELECT user_name FROM users); -- initialize result struc|

 Except for the single SELECT IN-List solution, the implementations use several SQL commands in loops to compute the result.
-Since every SQL statement needs to be processed by the HANA SQL “engine” in order to be executed, we find entries for those executions in the Shared SQL Plan cache.
-It is possible that statements do not use the Shared SQL Plan Cache, but for our scenario let’s assume that this is not the case here.
+Since every SQL statement needs to be processed by the HANA SQL “engine” to be executed, we find entries for those executions in the Shared SQL Plan cache.
+While it is possible that statements do not use the Shared SQL Plan Cache, for our scenario let’s assume that this is not the case here.

 I’ve grouped the different statements so that the ones belonging to the same code are in subsequent rows.